soongenwong/2026-SWE-Internship-UK/README.md

 ## 🎯 About

-Your comprehensive guide to **Software Engineering Internships** and **Placements** in the UK for 2026.
+Your comprehensive guide to **Software Engineering Internships** and **Placements* for 2026.
 Updated daily with new opportunities!

 ## 🌟 Features